jiaohehu/NPreview/DOC-diagram.md

   + circle.arc - draw/only an arc line
   + circle.cseg - draw/fill a circular segment area

-    This command is designed to draw, fill, or fill/draw an area of a circle or part of a circle.
-However, if the (filldraw) command setting is set to 'filldraw' or 'fill' then for some it will be treated as an area and attempted to be filled.
-However, command `circle.chord` or `circle.arc` is always a line command and will not result in a fill or filldraw.
+    This instruction is designed to draw, fill, or fill/draw an area of a circle or part of a circle.
+However, if the (filldraw) setting is set to 'filldraw' or 'fill' then for some it will be treated as an area and attempted to be filled.
+However, the instruction `circle.chord` or `circle.arc` is always a line operation and will not result in a fill or filldraw.

     The (diameter) setting controls the diameter of the circle, whether it is full circle, half circle, or an octant of the circle.
 For drawing chord,